bcgov/aqwarnings_shiny/instructions.md

 1. Open GitHub Desktop, ensure the current repository is "aqwarnings".
 If you don't have this repository, clone it from [https://github.com/bcgov/aqwarnings](https://github.com/bcgov/aqwarnings).

-2. Ensure the Current branch is showing "main" and click "Fetch origin".
+2. Ensure the Current branch is showing "main" and click "Fetch origin" (tab along the top of the pane).
+The tab will say "Fetching Origin", and then "Refreshing Repository":
+    - if your local copy is up to date,  the tab will say "Fetch origin (Last fetched just now)".
+    - if changes need to be retrieved from GitHub, the will change to "Pull Origin" (this will also appear as a blue button in the main pane.
+Select "Pull Origin" in one of these two locations.

 3. Click "Current branch (main)", under branches select "New branch" and name it by the following convention: